badgerloop-software/race-profile/README.md

 ### Python, and a Clear Mind for Data Analysis
 We need parameters to fine-tune our model so that it matches the behavior of the actual car.
 We do this by analyzing data from test drives.

 Historically, Python and Matlab were both used for data analysis, so a fair fluency in either language would suffice.
-Always keep in mind that GPT, Claude, and Gemini are your good friends for this subject.

 ## The Dichotomy of Race Strategy System